 Calling All History Buffs.

-- In 1945, 67 acres of historic William Penn land were given to Gwynedd Friends Meeting (Religious Society of Friends) by Charles O. Beaumont in honor of his late wife, May Foulke Beaumont.
+Foulkeways of Gwynedd’s rich history began in 1945, when 67 acres of historic William Penn land were given to Gwynedd Friends Meeting (Religious Society of Friends) by Charles O. Beaumont in honor of his late wife, May Foulke Beaumont.

 “Setting standards of excellence since 1967, we continue to maintain a tradition of leadership in our industry.”